ianozsvald/data_science_delivered/README.md

     - deployment options to machines:
         - Amazon EC2 / other cloud providers, probably using Docker
+        - [YHatHQ](http://www.yhathq.com/) @springcoil [has notes](https://speakerdeck.com/springcoil/putting-data-science-models-into-production)

+    - deployment technologies:
+        - use github to pull onto a target machine - useful at first for small scale deployments, not useful for automation
+        - docker - useful for fully-built and reproducible builds

+    - building a web-based API:
         - [Featherweight](https://github.com/ianozsvald/featherweight_web_api) super lightweight server for publishing R&D Python functions as JSON web functions
-        - [YHatHQ](http://www.yhathq.com/) @springcoil [has notes](https://speakerdeck.com/springcoil/putting-data-science-models-into-production)
         - [Flask](http://flask.pocoo.org/) with Swagger documentation
         - [Django REST](http://www.django-rest-framework.org/)
         - [Eve](http://python-eve.org/) - Python + Flask and Mongo or SQL storage

 - storing data
     - add constraints to your datastore whenever possible, probably they're granular (e.g. text only with N characters, ints-only and Nulls are allowed) with the wrong level of granularity (you might want lower-case hex-like ASCII UUID strings only or positive numbers for addresses within a certain range), but some constraints are *much better* than no constraints.
 Constraints between key fields in tables are also very sensible.
+    -   pickles of `dicts` are good for persisting python objects

+        - add a timestamp and maybe a git commit for traceability and a notes key in a `dict` along with your data (which might be `numpy` arrays, `dataframes` etc)
+        - have a script that visits all your pickles, loads them in and reports the build-time, label and notes so you can quickly check what's deployed
     - MySQL
         - Unicode text is 3-byte `utf8` by default (so it only encodes the Basic Multilingual Plane and not the Supplementary Planes) and so silently loses data that doesn't look "Western-like", use [`utf8mb4`](https://dev.mysql.com/doc/refman/5.5/en/charset-unicode-utf8mb4.html) instead

     - MongoDB
         - Schemaless by default (this hopefully changes in 2015), this makes it quick for iteration and rubbish for data integrity later when you have an engineering mindset (write your own validation & reporting code that checks your schema is met to avoid going crazy)
         - [Monary](https://monary.readthedocs.org/) lets you read MongoDB data->Python around 10* faster ([talk](https://github.com/braz/pycon2015_talk))
+    -   dense and sparse matrices

+        -   numpy arrays have a single type

+        -   scipy.sparse is excellent for sparse data

+        -   you can store sparse data on disk with hdf5 and compression

 -   engineering concerns (how stuff goes wrong)